-Ferris Industries, Inc. Owner's Limited Warranty Information
+Ferris Industries - a division of Simplicity Manufacturing Inc. Owner's Limited Warranty Information

 (Effective 04/28/2004)

 Thank you for purchasing Ferris commercial mowing equipment.
 Please take a few minutes to read this limited warranty information.
 It contains all the information you will need to have your Ferris mower repaired in the unlikely event that a breakdown covered by this limited warranty should occur.